Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Methodology

-The energy of the spectral peak of the $\nu F_{\nu}$ spectrum (assuming $\beta<-2$) is in units of keV
+The energy of the spectral peak of the $\nu F_{\nu}$ spectrum (assuming $\beta<-2$) is in units of keV,

-and $A$ is the normalization factor at 100 keV in units of ph cm$^{-2}$keV$^{-1}$s$^{-1}$, $E_{\rm piv}$ is the pivot energy fixed at 100 keV, $\alpha$ and $\beta$ are the low-energy and high-energy power-law photon spectral indices, respectively.
+and $A$ is the normalization factor at 100 keV in units of ph cm$^{-2}$keV$^{-1}$s$^{-1}$, $E_{\rm piv}$ is the pivot energy fixed at 100 keV, and $\alpha$ and $\beta$ are the low- and high-energy power-law photon spectral indices, respectively.

 The CPL function is given by